-The MCAT offers two full-length online tests for purchase through their website.
-The Sample Test is unscored, providing only correct/incorrect and an unscaled percentage.
-The Practice Test is timed and represents the complete MCAT test experience, including a scaled score and percentile ranking.
+The MCAT offers two full-length practice tests for purchase online.
+The Sample Test is unscored, telling you only whether or not you answered the question correctly, and gives you an unscaled percentage.
+The Practice Test differs from the Sample Test in that it’s timed, and represents the entire MCAT test experience–including a scaled score and percentile ranking.

-Two different packages of practice questions are available from the AAMC web site.
-The Official MCAT Section Bank has 300 practice questions in three section packs (natural sciences, behavioral sciences, and social sciences).
-The Official MCAT Question Packs have passages and questions from retired MCAT tests covering Biology, Physics, Chemistry, and Critical Analysis and Reasoning Skills (CARS).
+The AAMC website offers two different packages of practice questions.
+The first is the Official MCAT Section Bank, which includes 300 practice questions in section packs of natural sciences, behavioral sciences, and social sciences.
+The second is the Official MCAT Question Pack, which has passages and questions from old MCAT tests covering Biology, Physics, Chemistry, and Critical Analysis and Reasoning Skills (CARS).

 With Kaplan’s MCAT books, you not only get the printed resources that cover the subject matter from all the test sections but also access to three full-length practice tests online and additional science videos.
 The book set is worthwhile for these tests alone, since they provide realistic practice that includes scaled scores and percentiles for each section as well as detailed explanations for every question.
 Additionally, Kaplan’s MCAT 528 Advanced Prep Book and Online Resources will give you more preparation.

 Online calendars are helpful for keeping track of and being able to access your personal MCAT study plan from anywhere.
 And, you can stay accountable by sharing your calendar with others so they know your schedule and can help you stay on track .

 Flashcards are helpful for when you only have a few minutes to study.
 Kaplan provides both a boxed set of applicable flashcards for the current MCAT, plus a downloadable Flashcard App for studying on the go.